Neowerdermannia vorwerkii: Distribution

 Neowerdermannia vorwerkii is widespread in Bolivia and northern Argentina at altitudes of 3000 to 4000 meters.
 It grows buried in rocky soils in high mountain grasslands.

 Taxonomy

 The first description was made in 1930 by Alberto Vojtěch Frič.
 Nomenclature synonyms are Gymnocalycium vorwerkii (Frič) Hutchison (1959), Weingartia vorwerkii (Frič) Backeb.
 (1963), Sulcorebutia vorwerkii (Backeb.)
 F.H.Brandt (1976) and Coryphantha vorwerkii (Frič) Halda & Malina (2005).

 Use

 Neowerdermannia vorwerkii cooked and soaked for later preparation in gastronomy.

-In the cities of Oruro and Potosí in Bolivia, this cactus known as achakana is part of the population's diet, being consumed for its medicinal properties24 and also as part of the traditional dish Ají de achakana, characteristic of the All Saints Festival in Bolivia.
-Potosí.
+In the cities of Oruro and Potosí in Bolivia, this cactus known as achakana is part of the population's diet, being consumed for its medicinal properties, and also as part of the traditional dish ají de achakana, characteristic of the All Saints Festival in Bolivia.
 The cactus and its complete root are sold cooked and with the thorns removed for consumption in the city of Oruro.

 In Jujuy, Argentina, this cactus is consumed as a potato substitute.
 In particular, it is used to prepare special dishes for the celebration of certain festivities.